madiali/mips-emulator/notes/C#-to-Java.md

 * Note in the above example that the constructor body is empty, which is weird.
 * After some googling, I don't think C# automatically generates a body for the constructor.
 * So when I've seen a constructor with empty body, I left the Java constructor with an empty body also.
-* But note that in C#, if there is no constructor or a constructor with no parameters, C# does automatically generate a parameter-less constructor, and all fields are set to default values (in the language).
+* But note that in C#, if there is no constructor or a constructor with no parameters, C# does automatically generate a parameter-less constructor, and all fields are set to default values (e.g. 0 for `uint`).
 * [StackOverflow](https://stackoverflow.com/questions/2963742/empty-constructor-or-no-constructor)

 ## Signed vs. unsigned